msadowski/msadowski.github.io/_posts/2025-02-06-Roboticist-visits-fosdem-2025.md

 * [The whole Robotics and Simulation track](https://fosdem.org/2025/schedule/track/robotics/)
 * [SatNOGS-COMMS: An Open-Source Communication Subsystem for CubeSats](https://fosdem.org/2025/schedule/event/fosdem-2025-6024-satnogs-comms-an-open-source-communication-subsystem-for-cubesats/) - stepping outside of my comfort zone and going more embedded.
 Some very interesting lessons learned about using Zephyr-RTOS
 * [The road to open source General Purpose Humanoids with dora-rs](https://fosdem.org/2025/schedule/event/fosdem-2025-5525-the-road-to-open-source-general-purpose-humanoids-with-dora-rs/) - very nice demo with Pollen Robotics Reachy robot and, hopefully, a step towards general robots
-* [Exploring Open Source Dual A/B Update Solutions for Embedded Linux](https://fosdem.org/2025/schedule/event/fosdem-2025-6299-exploring-open-source-dual-a-b-update-solutions-for-embedded-linux/) - good overview on strategies for reasonable firmware update workflows and overview on whats out there
+* [Exploring Open Source Dual A/B Update Solutions for Embedded Linux](https://fosdem.org/2025/schedule/event/fosdem-2025-6299-exploring-open-source-dual-a-b-update-solutions-for-embedded-linux/) - good overview on strategies for reasonable firmware update workflows and overview on what's out there
 * [Discovering the Magic Behind OpenTelemetry Instrumentation](https://fosdem.org/2025/schedule/event/fosdem-2025-4146-discovering-the-magic-behind-opentelemetry-instrumentation/) - trying to expand my horizons on logging.
 Implementing this with ROS would make a really nice side project
 * [What can PyArrow do for you - Array interchange, storage, compute and transport](https://fosdem.org/2025/schedule/event/fosdem-2025-6092-what-can-pyarrow-do-for-you-array-interchange-storage-compute-and-transport/) - I've heard of Arrow quite a bit lately and I'm excited to look more into its IPC capabilities and zero-copy approach.
-Did you know that with Arrow you can seamlessly switch between Numpy, Pandas and other libraries with zero-copy using Arrow?
+Did you know that with Arrow you can seamlessly switch between Numpy, Pandas, and other libraries with zero-copy using Arrow?
 * [Programming ROS 2 with Rust](https://fosdem.org/2025/schedule/event/fosdem-2025-6548-programming-ros-2-with-rust/) - Julia made a nice presentation in the Rust room on using ROS 2 with Rust
-* [Lessons from rewriting systems software in Rust](https://fosdem.org/2025/schedule/event/fosdem-2025-5088-lessons-from-rewriting-systems-software-in-rust/) - Some interesting insights on rewritting software that I believe does not only apply to Rust.
+* [Lessons from rewriting systems software in Rust](https://fosdem.org/2025/schedule/event/fosdem-2025-5088-lessons-from-rewriting-systems-software-in-rust/) - Some interesting insights on rewriting software that I believe does not only apply to Rust.
 One point that drove it home was depending on other's people code

 <figure class="center">
     <img src="/images/fosdem2025/reachy.jpg" alt="Reachy Robot by Pollen robotics">
     <figcaption>Reachy used for a demo in the dora-rs presentation</figcaption>
 </figure>

-Here is a list of talks I didn't get to see but that I'll catch-up on once the videos are available:
+Here is a list of talks I didn't get to see but that I'll catch up on once the videos are available:

 * [Zephyr RTOS Roasting Party](https://fosdem.org/2025/schedule/event/fosdem-2025-5760-zephyr-rtos-roasting-party/)
 * [Using embedded Rust to build an unattended, battery-powered device](https://fosdem.org/2025/schedule/event/fosdem-2025-6300-using-embedded-rust-to-build-an-unattended-battery-powered-device/)